321 Years Ago

 “Mr. Evanson,” the professor scolded, settling his things on the desk at the front of the room.
 “This is your new classmate, Roman Hallisey.
 He is a personal friend of the Headmaster, so I hope you all welcome him and show him how hospitable we can be at the Academy.”

 “This is some kind of joke, right?”
-Helge asked, dropping the Unity-mandated Ellesian for eld alfar, a language spoken only among old Alfheim families.
-“He’s some filthy peasant who lives in the woods among nympherai.
+Helge asked, dropping the Unity-regulated Ellesian to speak in Eld Alfar, a language spoken only among old Alfheim families.
+“He’s some peasant who lives in the woods among nympherai.
 Why in all of Calaidia would the Headmaster have anything to do with him?”

-“Shut up, Helge,” Leandros snapped, also in alfar.
+“Shut up, Helge,” Leandros snapped, also in Eld Alfar.
 He turned to face Roman, who’d settled on a stool at the high table behind him and switched back to Ellesian.
 “Glad you could make it.”

 Helge nearly fell off his stool.

 As they settled into the term, Leandros made multiple attempts to befriend Roman Hallisey.
 He tried to invite Roman out with the rest of the students, tried to strike up conversations with him between classes, and once, when he was particularly desperate, tried following Roman to the market so he could later “pretend” to run into him.
-The latter attempt had been an utter failure.
-Either intentionally or unintentionally, Roman had disappeared from Leandros’ sight after just one block.
+The latter attempt had been an failure: somehow, Roman had disappeared from Leandros’ sight after just one block.

-They fell into a rhythm with their work quickly– Leandros didn’t even need to use his planned conversation starters.
-He was pleased to find they worked well together.
-He had an eye for the big picture, and Roman for details.
-Roman’s intense focus rivaled his own– so much so that they worked straight through lunchtime without noticing.
+They fell into a rhythm quickly, focusing on their work.
+Leandros didn’t even need to use his planned conversation starters.
+They worked well together, Leandros with an eye for the big picture and Roman for details.
+They worked so well together, in fact, that they worked straight through lunch without realizing it, finishing most of what was supposed to be a multi-week project in one day.
+Eventually, Leandros was the first to put his book down.

-“Mm,” Roman hums, still staring down at their work with a frown.
+“Mm,” Roman hummed, still staring down at their work with a frown.

 “Roman,” Leandros said, when Roman didn’t move.
 “A break.
-This project certainly isn’t worth overworking yourself over.”
+This project certainly isn’t worth giving yourself a headache over.”

 “You’re right,” Roman said, finally putting down the paper in his hand.
-“But what, exactly, did you think we’d do during this ‘break’ instead?”
+He narrowed his eyes at Leandros.
+“What, exactly, do you want to do during this ‘break’ instead?”

 Leandros frowned.
-“Talk, I hope?
-I was curious to know how you’ve been readjusting to Alfheim.”
+“I’d hoped we could talk.
+I’m curious to know how you’ve been readjusting to Alfheim.”

 Roman only raised an eyebrow.

-The sound was enough to pull Leandros back to his senses.
-He pushed Roman off, ignoring his surprised expression, and scooted back until his shoulders hit the edge of the bed.
+The sound finally pulled Leandros back to his senses.
+He pushed Roman off, ignoring the man’s surprise, and scooted back until his shoulders hit the edge of the bed.
 He knew his face was bright red, could feel the warmth rushing to his cheeks.

 Roman only frowned.
-“It’s what you wanted, isn’t it?
+“This is what you wanted, isn’t it?
 Why you’ve been so nice to me?”

-Roman stared at him.
-“Friends,” he repeated.
+Roman stared at him, an awkward silence stretching between them.
+“Friends,” Roman repeated finally.
 “Do you really mean that?”

-“Of course I do,” Leandros said, wondering– not for the first time– what happened to Roman to make him like this.
-He knew what he’d seen in Home; he knew Roman wasn’t naturally cold.
+“Of course I do,” Leandros said, wondering– not for the first time– what happened to Roman that make him like this, unable to accept even a little friendliness without searching for meaning behind it.
+Leandros knew what he’d seen in Home, when Roman let his guard down; he knew Roman wasn’t naturally this cold.

-Roman ran a hand through his hair, accidentally pulling some of the shorter pieces free of its tie.
-“I don’t…I mean, it’s been a while since I– since I’ve had friends.”
+Roman ran a hand through his hair, accidentally pulling some of the shorter locks free of its tie.
+“I don’t…I mean, it’s been a while since I – since I’ve had friends.”

 “I can tell,” Leandros said, managing a small smile.
 “I mean, me too.
 Helge and them, they don’t count.
 They only tolerate me because of my status.
 And besides, they’re awful.”

-Another silence fell between them, both watching the other as if they might try something else world-shattering.
-Finally, Roman said, “I suppose we can try it.”
+Another silence fell between them, both watching the other warily, as if they might try something else world-shattering.
+Finally, Roman said, “I suppose we can try it.
+Friendship.”

 A/N: How was that for an interlude?
 I’m sure everyone was dying to know just how Roman and Leandros became friends 🙂